1971 JVP insurrection: Wellawaya attack

 Planning for the countrywide insurrection was hasty and poorly coordinated, with some district leaders not informed until the morning of the uprising.
-At 5:20 am on 5 April, the Wellawaya police station was attacked and two police constables killed.
+At 5:20 am on 5 April, the Wellawaya police station was attacked and two police constables were killed.
 The Wellawaya attack had preempted the initial wave of simultaneous attacks planned by the JVP, which lost the element of surprise.
-Following the attack, soon after dawn on 5 April, Major General D. S. Attygalle, Commander of the Ceylon Army ordered an platoon of the 1st Battalion, Gemunu Watch from Diyatalawa to Wellawaya.
+Following the attack, soon after dawn on 5 April, Major General D. S. Attygalle, Commander of the Ceylon Army ordered a platoon of the 1st Battalion, Gemunu Watch from Diyatalawa to Wellawaya.
 At 7:00 am, Radio Ceylon reported the attack and warned of further attacks.
 Major Gratian Silva, Army HQ GSO 1 (Ops), and DIG Rudra Rajasingham flew by an air force helicopter to Wellawaya that morning to inspect the ground situation in Wellawaya and reported to Attygalle and the Inspector General of Police (IGP).
 The government began frantic preparations for further attacks.
 A curfew was declared in parts of the island, all police stations were warned of an impending attack, and Attygalle ordered the army to begin mobilization.

 Several JVP cadres were arrested at Viharamahadevi Park on 5 April as they prepared to abduct (or assassinate) Prime Minister Bandaranaike at her private residence at Rosemead Place.
 This was followed by a quick citywide curfew and more arrests in Kotahena and Borella, with large numbers of bombs, weapons, and medical equipment meant to be used in the planned attack on the city.
 At 8:00 pm, General Attygalle, IGP Stanley Senanayake and Lieutenant Colonel Anuruddha Ratwatte arrived at the prime minister's residence and briefed her on the attack on Wellawaya and an impending attack that night.
 Soon afterwards, the prime minister left for Temple Trees (her official residence) with General Attygalle, Captain A.R.P.
 (Kalu) Wijeratne, and her normal escort.
-Temple Trees became the center of government operations (both civil and military) during the crisis, and its security was strengthened.
+Temple Trees became the centre of government operations (both civil and military) during the crisis, and its security was strengthened.
 It was a refuge for the ministers, most of whom were from leftist parties.
-Helicopter patrols around the capital began as rumors spread that the JVP was marching on Colombo.
+Helicopter patrols around the capital began as rumours spread that the JVP was marching on Colombo.